Planck 2015 results. XXIV. Cosmology from Sunyaev-Zeldovich cluster counts: Cosmological constraints 2015

 By free-streaming, neutrinos damp the growth of matter perturbations.
 Our discussion thus far has assumed the minimum mass for the three known neutrino species.
 Increasing their mass, $\sum m_\nu > 0.06$\, eV, lowers $\sigma_8$ because the neutrinos have larger gravitational influence on the total matter perturbations.
 This goes in the direction of reconciling tension --- the strength of which depends on the mass bias --- between the cluster and primary CMB constraints.
 Cluster abundance, or any measure of $\sigma_8$ at low redshift, is therefore an important cosmological constraint to be combined with those from the primary CMB.

-Figure~\ref{fig:psz2_cccp_all} presents a joint analysis of the cluster counts for the CCCP mass bias prior with primary CMB, the \Planck\ lensing power spectrum and BAO.
-The results without BAO (green and red shaded contours) allow relatively large neutrino masses, up to $\sum m_\nu \sim 0.5$\,eV; and when adding the lensing power spectrum, a small, broad peak appears in the posterior distribution just above $\sum m_\nu=0.2$\,eV.
-We also notice some interesting correlations: the amplitude, $\sigma_8$, anti-correlates with neutrino mass, as does the Hubble parameter, and larger values of $\alpha$ correspond to larger neutrino mass, lower $\Ho$ and lower $\sigma_8$.
+Figure~\ref{fig:psz2_cccp_all} presents a joint analysis of the cluster counts for the CCCP mass bias prior with primary CMB, the \Planck\ lensing power spectrum, and BAO.
+The results without BAO (green and red shaded contours) allow relatively large neutrino masses, up to $\sum m_\nu \approx 0.5$\,eV; and when adding the lensing power spectrum, a small, broad peak appears in the posterior distribution just above $\sum m_\nu=0.2$\,eV.
+We also notice some interesting correlations: the amplitude, $\sigma_8$, anti-correlates with neutrino mass, as does the Hubble parameter, and larger values of $\alpha$ correspond to larger neutrino mass, lower $\Ho$, and lower $\sigma_8$.

 As discussed in detail in \citet{planck2014-a15}, the anti-correlation with the Hubble parameter maintains the observed acoustic peak scale in the primary CMB.
-Increasing neutrino mass to simultaneously accommodate the cluster and primary CMB constraints by lowering $\sigma_8$, while allowed in this joint analysis, would therefore necessarily increase tension with some direct measurements of $\Ho$ (see discussion in \citet{planck2014-a15}).
+Increasing neutrino mass to simultaneously accommodate the cluster and primary CMB constraints by lowering $\sigma_8$, while allowed in this joint analysis, would therefore necessarily increase tension with most direct measurements of $\Ho$ \citep[see discussion in][]{planck2014-a15}.
 Including the BAO data greatly restricts this possibility, as shown by the solid and dashed black curves.

 The solid and dashed, red and black curves in Fig.~\ref{fig:sz_cmb_mnu} reproduce the marginalized posterior distributions on $\sum m_\nu$ from Fig.~\ref{fig:psz2_cccp_all}.
-The solid blue curve is the result of a similar analysis where in addition the artificial parameter $A_{\rm L}$ is allowed to vary.
-This parameter characterizes the amount of lensing in the temperature power spectrum relative to the best fit model \citep{planck2014-a15}. \Planck\ TT + lowP alone constraints
+The solid blue curve is the result of a similar analysis (CMB+SZ) where, in addition, the artificial parameter $A_{\rm L}$ is allowed to vary.
+This parameter characterizes the amount of lensing in the temperature power spectrum relative to the best fit model \citep{planck2014-a15}. \Planck\ TT+lowP alone constrains